Building a Compliance-First Culture Through Policies

 Compliance is not a one-time milestone.
 It requires consistent oversight and a commitment to continuous improvement.
 To remain compliant and secure, organizations should:

-This approach allows organizations to stay agile as risks evolve and as the CMMC framework continues to mature.
+This approach allows organizations to stay agile as risks evolve and as the CMMC framework continues to mature under the Final Rule’s implementation process.
 Future updates to CMMC 2.0 will follow the Department of Defense’s formal rulemaking process.

 Common Challenges in Building a Compliance-First Culture

-While the benefits of a compliance-first culture are well recognized, many organizations face real challenges when trying to put it into practice.
+While the benefits of a culture of compliance are well recognized, many organizations face real challenges when trying to put it into practice.
 These include:

 Successfully addressing these challenges requires a combination of strong leadership, strategic planning, and the right compliance tools.